 Identify your primary keyword:

 Once you know your keyword, then you need to use it in your article.
-If you are genuinely writing about the subject anyway then it is likely that the keyword will appear in your copy naturally.
-It should definitely appear in the first paragraph of your copy, and in at least one heading.
+If you are genuinely writing about the subject anyway, then it is likely that the keyword will appear in your copy naturally.
+It should appear in the first paragraph of your text, and at least one heading.